 Insuring Your 16 Year Old

 For many teenagers, turning 16 is a long-awaited and recognized rite of passage.
 Many new 16 year olds spend their birthdays at the DMV getting their driver’s licenses.
-To many teens, a driver’s license is a symbol of freedom and independence that sets them apart from younger friends and siblings.
+To many teens, a driver’s license is a symbol of freedom and independence that sets them apart from younger friends and siblings who may only have learners permits.
 While teenagers may look forward to this big day, many parents would rather their teens stay 15 forever.
 A new driver can be a handful because she or he comes with a number of costs and stresses that young drivers may not even be aware of.

 The Costs of a New Driver